Brazil's Silva launches bid, threatens Rousseff re-election

 Silva, until now a vice-presidential candidate for the Brazilian Socialist Party, accepted its nomination to top the ticket after candidate Eduardo Campos, a former governor and rising political star, was killed in a plane crash last week.

-Silva pledged to build a more prosperous Brazil and slammed the performance of incumbent President Dilma Rousseff, who has overseen four years of lacklustre growth and high inflation in a previously booming economy.
+Silva pledged to build a more prosperous Brazil and slammed the performance of incumbent President Dilma Rousseff, who has overseen four years of lackluster growth and high inflation in a previously booming economy.

 "We know that our country needs investments and they will come when there is a new government that has credibility among investors," she said at a news conference.